SQream Platform

 Fortunately, there are data formats designed for large data sets.
 Two of the most popular formats are Apache’s Avro and Parquet.
 Both of these were created as part of the Hadoop project, but they handle data in very different ways.
 Let’s look at the similarities and tradeoffs.

-Avro bills itself as a data serialization system.
-It’s an open-source data format for serializing and exchanging data.
-Even though it’s part of the Hadoop project, you can use it in any application, with or without Hadoop libraries.
-Avro’s serialization works for both data files and messages.
+Avro is a data serialization system that provides an open-source format for serializing and exchanging data.
+Although it is part of the Hadoop project, it can be used in any application, regardless of whether Hadoop libraries are present.
+Avro’s serialization works effectively for both data files and messages.

-Avro is row-based, so it stores all the fields for each record together.
-This makes it the best choice for situations where all the fields for a record need to be accessed together.
+Being row-based, Avro stores all fields of each record together, making it ideal for situations where all the fields for a record need to be accessed simultaneously.

-Avro stores data in a binary format and data definitions in a JSON dictionary.
-It puts both the data and the schema together in a single file or message, so everything a program needs to process the data is in one place.
-Unlike similar systems like Protocol Buffers, Avro clients don’t need generated code to read messages.
-This makes Avro an excellent choice for scripted languages.
+Avro stores data in a binary format and represents data definitions in a JSON dictionary.
+It combines both the data and its schema into a single file or message, ensuring that everything needed to process the data is located in one place.
+Unlike similar systems, such as Protocol Buffers, Avro clients do not require generated code to read messages, making it an excellent choice for scripted languages.

-One of Avro’s key benefits is robust support for schema changes via a mechanism called schema evolution.
-This feature gives Avro the ability to gracefully handle missing, new, and altered fields, making Avro data both backward and forward compatible.
+One of Avro’s key advantages is its robust support for schema changes through schema evolution.
+This feature allows Avro to handle missing fields, new fields, and altered fields gracefully, ensuring that Avro data is both backward and forward compatible.

-When Avro decodes data, it can use two different schemas.
-One comes from the encoded data and reflects what the publisher encoded, and the other is from the reader and indicates what they expect.
-Avro will work out the differences so the reader has a usable result.
+When Avro decodes data, it can utilize two different schemas: one is from the encoded data, reflecting what the publisher encoded, and the other is from the reader, indicating their expectations.
+Avro reconciles the differences to provide the reader with usable results.

-The data format has APIs for Java, Python, Ruby, C, C++, Perl, and PHP.
-Data serialized by one language can be used by another, and Avro’s C interface means it’s callable from many other languages.
+Avro supports various data types, including primitive types (such as boolean, int, long, and string), complex types (like enumerations, maps, and arrays), and user-defined records.
+The data format features APIs for several programming languages, including Java, Python, Ruby, C, C++, Perl, and PHP.
+Additionally, data serialized in one language can be used in another, and Avro’s C interface allows it to be called from many other languages.

 The two primary uses for Avro are data serialization and remote procedure calls.